 2. Overview of TDR’s business and supply chain

 TDR is a private equity fund manager which manages investment funds focussed on the European mid-market.
-TDR was founded in 2002 and has a team of 40 professionals based out of a single London office.
+TDR was founded in 2002 and has a team of 46 professionals.
 TDR currently manages investment funds with over €8 billion of committed capital across three main buyout funds.

 The businesses in which TDR-managed funds invest are primarily based in Europe but may have operations elsewhere in the world.
 The majority of the businesses in which TDR-managed funds invest fall within the threshold requirements for reporting under the MSA.